 Building the next generation workforce is not only about training a younger demographic to replace their senior counterparts at public agencies and private firms.
 The term "next generation" also refers to new and evolving small businesses, technologies and markets.
 Innovators and entrepreneurs will be the drivers of the next generation of small business ventures.
 This is a critical sector of Juneau's economy, as 72% of Juneau's businesses employed 10 employees or fewer in 2012.
 By supporting and training entrepreneurs and innovators, Juneau's workforce will be better able to keep up with current technological and economic trends, and respond to new and changing markets.
-Innovators and entrepreneurs will be the drivers of the next generation of small business ventures.
+Innovators and entrepreneurs will be the next generation of small business ventures and entrepreneurs will be the drivers of the next set.